Gengsheng-Li/Classifiers-enhanced-by-pre-training/README.md

   ```bash
   sbatch run_train_from_scratch.slurm
   ```
+Note: You need to change some arguments in these .slurm files to fit your need and device.

 If you are using Windows or Linux without Slurm, you can also directly run following commands in cmd: